denniskuijs/openremote/docs/Markdown/reading_guide.md

 - `Flowchart - Provision Host - CI/CD Workflow`
   To gain a better understanding of how the `provision host` `CI/CD` workflow works, I decomposed the bash script and created a flowchart to visualize the process.
 This `CI/CD` workflow provisions an `EC2` virtual machine for the customer and configures it with the OpenRemote software.

-- `3.
-CI/CD Workflow (Decomposition)`
+- `5.
+Separate EBS (data) volume for storing/decoupling the IoT Data (Implementation)` In this document, I explained how I tested and implemented the prototype in my own `AWS` account.

+- `6.
+SSM Automations (Implementation)`
+  This document describes the implementation of the `SSM` automations I've created for automating different tasks regarding the `EBS` data volume implementation.

+- `7.
+AWS Production Account (Tests)`
-  In this document you can see the flowcharts I've made to visualize and decomposite the working of the different `CI/CD` workflows.
+  In this document you can read about the tests I've done in the AWS account from OpenRemote.

-## 6.4.
-Realise
+- `8.
+AWS Production Instance (Migration)`
+  In this document, I explained how I've migrated an production instance using the new `EBS` data volume.

 - `Testcases - Prototype - EBS Volume - Video`
   During the research phsase I tested my prototypes.
 In this section you can find a `.zip` file with the video's that demonstrate different test case's/scenario's.

 - `Personal GitHub Repository`
   I used my own `GitHub` repository for storing a copy of the work I've made.
 A link to the repository can be found here.
 Some parts of this repository is being merged into the main codebase of OpenRemote.

+- `Technical Products (.zip)`
+  An export of the technical products I've created during this internship.

+## 6.2.
+Situation-orientation
+- `3.
+CI/CD Workflow (Decomposition)`
+  In this document you can see the flowcharts I've made to visualize and decomposite the working of the different `CI/CD` workflows.

+- `4.
+Decoupling IoT data (Research)`
+  In this document I explained the research about decoupling the `IoT` data from the virtual machines and the different prototypes I've created.

 - `5.
 Separate EBS (data) volume for storing/decoupling the IoT Data (Implementation)` In this document, I explained how I tested and implemented the prototype in my own `AWS` account.